 What other inexpensive Cub Scout stocking stuffers would you add?
 Leave a comment to let everyone know!

 Yours in Scouting,

 P.S.
-Are you looking for a meaningful activity you can do with your son during the holiday season?
-Try doing some Good Turn Random Acts of Kindness!
+Are you looking for a meaningful activity you can do with your Scout during the holiday season?
+Check out these examples of good turns for Scouts!